hackerbay/Employee-Handbook/general/to-do/README.md

 - Club & Gym memberships : We care for your health.
 - Sponsor an international company trip where all of us can meet.
 - 4 day work weeks instead of 5.
+- Pay everyone well so they can live in any city in the world.